Asteriornis: Description

+The holotype of Asteriornis is estimated around 394 g, and likely reached skeletal maturity or was close to it before death.

 The beak was slightly downcurved and lightweight.
 Unlike galloanserans, the beak did not have any specialized connections to the rest of the skull, nor a hooked tip.
 Instead its front tip was slightly rounded.
 The skull was narrowest over the orbits (eye sockets), where the frontal bones were incised by a V-shaped part of the nasal bones.
 The bones forming the jaw joint were very galloanseran-like.
 The quadrate bone (the cranium's contribution to the jaw joint) connected to the skull roof via two pronounced knobs, which were adjacent to a third smaller knob, the tuberculum subcapitulare.
 The mandible (lower jaw) connected to the quadrate with a pair of sockets, and the rear end of the lower jaw had a large hooked rearward-facing retroarticular process as well as a smaller inward-facing medial process.
 All of these characteristics are considered unique to (or at least most common in) galloanserans.

 In some respects the skull seems more similar to galliform birds such as chickens and pheasants.
 These include unfused snout bones and nasal bones which fork in front of the eyes.
 In other respects it resembles anseriform birds such as ducks and geese.
 Such features include the hooked retroarticular process of the jaw and a postorbital process (the portion of bone forming the rear edge of the eye socket) which curves forward at its lower extent.
 These demonstrate a principle of evolution that animals close to the common ancestor of two groups share some similarities with each group.

 The radius fragment flattens and widens towards the wrist, where it possesses a large hooked bump.
 Leg bones are elongated and slender, similar in proportions and structure to modern ground-living birds.
 The femur has well-developed muscle ridges and a large, angular medial condyle.
 The tibiotarsus is widest towards the knee, while the tarsometatarsus is thinner and covered with ridges.